mfathiabdallah/mfathiabdallah.github.io/index.md

 This interdisciplinary approach bridges food toxicology and human health, facilitating a comprehensive understanding of complex challenges.
 <br />
 #### Current Membership
+- Full Member of the Society of Toxicology (SOT).
-- Board Member of the European Society of Toxicology In Vitro (ESTIV).
+- Board Member -Early Career Network- of the European Society of Toxicology In Vitro (ESTIV).
 - Expert Group Member of ILSI Europe - Natural Toxins.
 - Full Member - Society for Mycotoxin Research